gervzsss/Coffee_St_Native/README.md

-# Coffee_St Project Setup Guide
+# Coffee_St_Native Project Setup Guide

-Welcome to the Coffee_St project!
+Welcome to the Coffee_St_Native project!
 Follow these steps to set up and run the project after cloning:

 ## Prerequisites